Three men linked to armed burglaries in Adams County arrested in Baton Rouge - Mississippi's Best Community Newspaper

 Patten said the investigation is still active and more charges could be forthcoming.

-“Were asking everyone who has a camera to go back and look and see if they were on that camera,” Patten said.
+“We’re asking everyone who has a camera to go back and look and see if they were on that camera,” Patten said.

 Susie B. West celebrates Black History Month